meg-coningsby/mastermind-game-project1/wip-files/brainstorming.md

     - first just console log the click - done
     - push the colour value from the click to the corresponding next available pin - done
     - then get it to fill the next available spot in the next available row with that colour - done
-1. check the guess code against the solution code once one guess row is complete
+1. check the guess code against the solution code once one guess row is complete - done
     - first just console log the answers
     - then get it to fill in the feedback row with the correct feedback
 1. create the check win function - done
 1. create the game ends function - done
-1. add the calculate score functionality
-1. add functionality to the two buttons
+1. add functionality to the two buttons - done

+## Next up ideas

+1. Expand to 15 rows
+1. Scoring system functionality
+1. Stlying
+1. Try again button - if they get to game over?
+Keeps the same solution, but you can try again